Driver who plowed into crowd at Charlottesville rally guilty of first-degree murder

 Fields, 21, was convicted on all counts, including first-degree murder in connection to Heyer's death and five counts of aggravated malicious wounding, three counts of malicious wounding and one hit and run count for injuring dozens of others with his vehicle.

-In addition, Fields was charged with 30 federal hate crimes.
+In addition, Fields — who a former teacher said was fascinated by Nazism and Hitler — was charged with 30 federal hate crimes.
 He's been on trial since November for the murder charge and still faces trial on the additional charges.

-After a week of testimony, a jury found that Fields deliberately rammed his car into the crowd after the rally, which was organized in part to protest the removal of Confederate Gen. Robert E. Lee statue.
+After deliberating seven hours, the jury found that Fields deliberately rammed his car into the crowd after the rally, which was organized in part to protest the removal of a statue of Confederate Gen. Robert E. Lee.

+Present in the courtroom for the verdict were Fields' mother and Susan Bro, Heyer's mother.
+Fields, wearing glasses and a light blue sweater over a collared shirt, stared straight ahead as the verdicts came in.

 He faces 20 years to life in prison for the murder charge.
-Fields will be sentenced at a later date.
+Sentencing is expected to begin Monday, when Bro and eight victims of the attack will provide testimony.

 During the trial, Fields’ attorney, John Hill, argued that he panicked and was scared when he drove his Dodge Challenger into the group in August 2017 after hours of violent fights breaking out in the streets between rally attendees and counterprotesters.